Muadh-Adekunle-Monsuru/Second-Semester/CPS 106/Module 2.md

 5. Paper Storage

 **Examples of Magnetic Storage Device**
 1. Floppy Disk (diskette): This is a data storage medium that is composed of a disk of thin, flexible magnetic storage medium.
-It is read by a floppy drive and is mostly seen in desktop
+It is read by a floppy disk drive FDD and is mostly seen in desktop.
+It combine magnetic and optical technologies.
 2. Hard disk drive (HDD): Commonly reffered to as hard drive.
 It is a permanent storage device for large amount of data.
 		Hard-disk drive and hard disk are not the same thing.
-The hard disk is a set of stacked disks each of which can record data electromagnetically in concentric circles or tracks on the disk
+The hard drive is a set of stacked 'hard disks' each of which can record data electromagnetically in concentric circles or tracks on the disk
 3. Removable hard disk: Variation of hard disk that is easily removable.
 They provide large economical, fast and portable storage facility.
-		 Two types of hard disksL
+		 Two types of hard disks
 							1. Internal HHDs
 							2. External/Removable HHD
-4. Magnetic Tape: Data is stored on flexible nylon tape covered with magnetic oxide.
-Dataa on tapes are acessed sequencially.
-Cheaper and larger capacity disks caused the discline of magnetic tape
+4. Magnetic Tape: Data is stored on flexible Mylar tape covered with magnetic oxide.
+Data on tapes are accessed sequentially.
+Cheaper and larger capacity disks caused the decline of magnetic tape
 5. Floptical: Combination of floppy and optical

 Factors to consider: